robinboncoeur/ArtAndAGI/docs/coven/2Proced.md

 "It's over now," she whispered.
 "You're finally who you were always meant to be."

-And with that, she turned and walked out of the room, leaving the girls to clean up the mess she had made.
+She turned and walked out of the room, leaving the girls to clean up.
 As she stepped into the hallway, she heard Rachel begin to bark orders, her voice sharp and commanding.

-But Celeste didn't hear any of it.
+Celeste didn't pay much attention.
 She was already gone, lost in her own thoughts, her own memories.
 Of who Amy used to be.
 And who he would never be again.

 <hr style="height:4px;border-width:0;color:pink;background-color:pink">